ccnmtl/upgrayedd/README.md

     ve/bin/python ./runner.py --base ./sandbox --repos ./django.txt --checkout master

 #### Merge a particular pull request
 Unlike the other tasks, this does not operate directly on the local repositories.
 Instead, it uses the Github API to check on the status of a branch and issue a merge command if all checks are green.
+To use this feature, you'll need to generate a [personal access token](https://github.com/settings/tokens). *(@todo - the --base parameter can be removed from the required arguments.)*

     ve/bin/python ./runner.py --base ./sandbox --repos ./django.txt --owner ccnmtl --match <pr branch> --api_token <github oauth token>